Keeping your personal data safe

 We have technical and operational security policies and procedures in place to protect the personal data we collect, use and store, against unauthorised or unlawful access or disclosure, improper use, alteration and unlawful or accidental destruction or loss.

 We may need to disclose your personal data to some third parties in certain circumstances.
-This includes the following circumstances:
+This includes:

 Transfer of personal data outside the United Kingdom

 All personal data we collect from you or about you is stored on our secure servers.
-Our servers are based in the United Kingdom.
+Our servers are based in the UK.

-We may from time to time require to transfer personal data outside the UK but will only do so where either you request it or provide consent.
+We may from time to time require to transfer personal data outside the UK.
 We may also do so where it is necessary to:

-Other than in the limited circumstances set out above we will not transfer or store personal data outside the UK or European Economic Area (EEA).
+Other than in the limited circumstances set out above, we will not transfer or store personal data outside the UK or EEA.

 Retention of your personal data

-We will keep your personal data for as long as we provide you with our services or to achieve the purposes for which it was collected unless you have asked us to retain your personal data for a longer period.
+We will keep your personal data for as long as we provide you with our services or to achieve the purposes for which it was collected, including for the purposes of satisfying any legal, regulatory, tax, accounting or reporting requirements.
+We may retain your personal data for a longer period if you have asked us to do so, or in the event of a complaint or if we reasonably believe there is a prospect of litigation in respect to our relationship with you.
 We keep personal information in accordance with our internal retention procedures, which are determined in accordance with our statutory obligations and good practice and may vary and depend on the circumstances in question.
+To determine the appropriate retention period for personal data, we consider the amount, nature and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal, regulatory, tax, accounting or other requirements.
 We will only hold onto your personal data for as long as it is needed, after which time we will securely erase or delete the personal data.
+In some circumstances you can ask us to delete your data: see the section below title What rights do you have? for further details.
+Contact us if you require further information about retention periods for different aspects of your personal data.

 Changes to your personal data